datagram1/plandex/README.md

 # Basic autonomous coding
 plandex agent "Fix the bug in the login function"

+# From file input
+plandex agent --file task.txt

+# From stdin (piped input)
+echo "Add a new API endpoint" | plandex agent

 # With human-readable progress
 plandex agent "Add a new API endpoint" --verbose